nslee333/laravel_react/README.md

-A Laravel / Inertia tutorial project - used to get familiar with Laravel / PHP / Inertia.
+A Laravel and React with Vite tutorial project - used to get familiar with Laravel / PHP / Inertia.